 LATE ASSIGNMENTS AND QUIZZES Late assignments will be subject to a 10% deduction per day (note that assignments handed in after the first 5 minutes of lab are considered late) up to a maximum of 2 days late (after which you will receive a 0).
 There are no make-up quizzes offered except in the case of a documented medical or family emergency (in which case the instructor will decided how to go about the make-up testing).
-No late participation items will be accepted, and no make-up quizzes will be offered, as only up to 80% of these grades are counted.
+No late participation items will be accepted as only up to 80% of these grades are counted.